 Climate can have a major impact on well-being.
 Fortunately, Luanda’s weather is ideal for most expats.
 Angola’s geographic location means it has a perfect tropical climate, all year round.
 Luanda is situated right on the coast, meaning nearby beaches are enjoyed by foreigners and locals alike.

 Luanda is a humid city and can leave expats unused to the weather feeling sweaty and uncomfortable.
 Still, the exceptionally hot summers are relatively short, while most of the year the temperatures are pleasant.

 + PRO: Many healthcare facilities

 Being the capital of Angola, Luanda has the most healthcare facilities and there are some good private clinics and 24-hour hospitals.
-Here, many doctors and health specialists can communicate in English and help expats.
+Many doctors and health specialists can communicate in English.